 The pathogenesis of HE is a complex entity in which multiple factors cooperate in determining the functional impairment of neuronal cells[13], as illustrated in Figure 1.

-It is believed that in patients with liver cirrhosis, high levels of gut-derived toxins and endogenous neurotoxic substances escape from liver catabolism, due to the impaired detoxifying function of the cirrhotic liver and to the presence of porto-systemic shunts, thus reaching the brain through the blood-brain barrier (BBB).
-In this context, a number of different factors, including gut dysbiosis and small intestine bacterial overgrowth, leaky intestinal barrier, cirrhosis-related systemic inflammation and neuroinflammation, oxidative stress, nitrogen metabolism, changes in neurotransmission, GABAergic or benzodiazepine pathway abnormalities, as well as BBB disturbances, appear to contribute to the development of HE[14-16].
+In patients with liver cirrhosis, it is believed that high levels of gut-derived toxins and endogenous neurotoxic substances escape from liver catabolism, due to the impaired detoxifying function of the cirrhotic liver and to the presence of porto-systemic shunts, and that these toxins reach the brain through the blood-brain barrier (BBB).
+In this context, a number of different factors, including gut dysbiosis and small intestine bacterial overgrowth, leaky intestinal barrier, cirrhosis-related systemic inflammation and neuroinflammation, oxidative stress, nitrogen metabolism, changes in neurotransmission, gamma-amino butyric acid (GABA)ergic or benzodiazepine pathway abnormalities, as well as BBB disturbances, appear to contribute to the development of HE[14-16].

 Ammonia and other neurotoxic compounds

 Increased blood ammonia is a cornerstone in HE development[17-19].
-Ammonia, a by-product of nitrogen metabolism, derives from gut and kidneys[20].
-In the gut, both small intestine and colon are sources of great amounts of ammonia as a product of the enzyme glutaminase and a large number of urease-producing bacteria.
+Ammonia, a by-product of nitrogen metabolism, is derived from gut and kidneys[20].
+In the gut, both the small intestine and colon are sources of great amounts of ammonia as a product of the enzyme glutaminase and a large number of urease-producing bacteria.

 Ammonia-rich blood normally reaches the liver through the portal vein, where it is detoxified through the urea cycle[21,22].
-In patients with portosystemic shunts or liver failure, gut-derived blood bypasses the liver and the liver itself has impaired capacity for detoxification.
+In patients with portosystemic shunts or liver failure, gut-derived blood bypasses the liver, and the liver itself has impaired capacity for detoxification.
 As a consequence, nitrogenous waste products accumulate in the systemic circulation.
-Excess ammonia crosses the BBB and is subsequently absorbed and used by astrocytes to synthesize glutamine; intracellular accumulation of excess glutamine causes osmotic and oxidative stress, mitochondrial dysfunction and, finally, astrocyte swelling.
-This can lead to cerebral edema (with the extreme consequences of increased intracranial pressure and brain herniation often seen in acute liver failure), as well as to an increased GABAergic activity[21,23].
+Excess ammonia crosses the BBB and is subsequently absorbed and used by astrocytes to synthesize glutamine; intracellular accumulation of excess glutamine causes osmotic and oxidative stress, mitochondrial dysfunction, and, finally, astrocyte swelling.
+This can lead to cerebral edema (with the extreme consequences of increased intracranial pressure and brain herniation often seen in acute liver failure) as well as to increased GABAergic activity[21,23].

 Apart from the gut, also kidneys, urinary tract, and muscles are involved in nitrogen metabolism and contribute in determining ammonia circulating levels.
-In this setting, muscle tissue is of particular interest because: 1- sarcopenia is a recognized risk factor for HE, due to the reduced utilization of ammonia for glutamine synthesis in a context of muscular tissue deficiency[24-27]; 2- protein catabolism, which is enhanced in fasting conditions, can contribute to hyperammonemia through the release of nitrogen compounds.
+In this setting, muscle tissue is of particular interest because: 1- sarcopenia is a recognized risk factor for HE, due to the reduced utilization of ammonia for glutamine synthesis in the context of muscular tissue deficiency[24-27]; 2- protein catabolism, which is enhanced in fasting conditions, can contribute to hyperammonemia through the release of nitrogen compounds.

-Nowadays, the relevance of ammonia per se in the pathogenesis of HE has been partially questioned, in light of the evidence that in chronic liver failure ammonia levels do not reliably correlate with HE severity[28-30], along with the identification of the synergistic role of inflammatory mediators and of a number of other potentially neurotoxic compounds, including mercaptans, benzodiazepine-like substances and indole, a tryptophan derivative which is produced by gut microbes and transformed into oxindole in the brain, where it displays sedative properties[31-34].
+Nowadays, the relevance of ammonia per se in the pathogenesis of HE has been partially questioned, in light of evidence that ammonia levels in chronic liver failure do not reliably correlate with HE severity[28-30] and the identification of the synergistic role of inflammatory mediators and a number of other potentially neurotoxic compounds, including mercaptans, benzodiazepine-like substances, and indoles, a tryptophan derivative that is produced by gut microbes and transformed into oxindole in the brain, where it displays sedative properties[31-34].

 Inflammation